MetroModelingServices/metro_mce/README.md

 The visuals workbook takes as input the outputs of the benefits calculator and the project costing workbook, calculates BC ratios, and summaries the results in various forms.
 Instructions are on the first worksheet.

+# Visualization Dashboard inputs creation script
+The `create_mce_visual_inputs.py` script in the data_export folder creates the MCE visualization dashboard input tables based on the benefits calculator outputs.
+Instructions for running the script are in the script header.

 # Running the Complete MCE Toolkit
 The steps to run the complete toolkit from start to finish are:
   - Travel Model